Karniej/RNboilerplate/README.md

 4. Hooked up Jest for testing - I have to yet configurate some boilerplate tests.<br>
 5. Babel-esling and Prettier-eslint as dev dependency. <br>
 6. Redux-logger middleware for nice console debugging redux store. <br>
-7. Added Jest and Detox for Unit/E2E testing.
+7. Added Jest and Detox for Unit/E2E testing.<br>

+After cloning this repository I recommend using react-native-rename package - https://www.npmjs.com/package/react-native-rename <br>
+Installation:<br>
+yarn global add react-native-rename<br>
+(in the project folder) react-native-rename yourAppName<br>

+Example<br>
+react-native-rename TravelApp<br>

 I wanted to keep this Boilerplate as simple as possible, but I am stil considering adding a few packages like :<br>
 CodePush,<br>